 Transportation System Plan

-Steering Committee Members and Key Staff.
-Please note: emails to this address will become part of the public record.
-If you do not wish for your message and/or contact information to be released publically, please indicate this in your message.
+Please note: If you do not wish for your message and / or contact information to be published on the website, please indicate this in your message.

 - (541) 323-8513

 City of Bend and Oregon Department of Transportation join forces to clean Parkway median

 Weather Emergency Declared to Increase Shelter Capacity in Bend

 Bend City Manager Eric King has signed a weather emergency declaration effective October 26, 2019.
 The declaration allows the use of approved alternative shelter facilities to provide emergency overnight lodging when the temperature is expected to be below 25 degrees Fahrenheit and all Bend area she